tc39/proposal-static-class-features/README.md

 - Type systems which want to be slightly more accepting could trigger an error on any class with a class which is subclassed and has public method which uses a private method or field without the class's name being the receiver.
 In the case of TypeScript, [this is already not polymorphic](https://github.com/Microsoft/TypeScript/issues/5863) so it would already flag instances of `this.#method` for a private static method call within a public static method.
 - Beginners can just learn the rule (helped by linters, type systems and error messages) to refer to the class when calling static private methods.
 Advanced users can learn the simple mental model that corresponds to the specification: private things are represented by a WeakMap, and public things by ordinary properties.
 When it's by the instance, the WeakMap has a key for each instance; when it's static, the WeakMap has a single key, for the constructor.
 - A guaranteed TypeError when the code runs on the subclass is a relatively easy to debug failure mode.
 This is how JS responds, at a high level, when you access an undefined variable as well, or read a property on undefined.
 A silent other interpretation would be the real footgun.
+- TC39 has worked hard on other guaranteed exceptions, such as the "temporal dead zone"--a ReferenceError

 ## "Back pocket" alternatives